cannod/moodle-drupalservices/README.md

 * Enter that users password.
 * IMPORTANT!!!!
 Lock the ID Number field!
 This field is being used to store the drupal uid for each user.
 * I tried locking this field programmatically but had no luck.
+* If using fields from drupal, you should lock those fields as well as updating is only one way.
+Drupal -> Moodle.
+* This prevents users from updating those fields in Moodle.
 * Save changes.
 * Enable the Drupal services plugin.